menandmice/micetro_docs/guides/user-manual/managing_dns_zones.rst

     .. image:: ../../images/zone-flow-custom-properties.png
       :width: 65%

-   Custom properties appear as individual columns on the **DNS** grid for each zone.
+   Custom properties appear as individual columns on the **DNS** data grid for each zone.

-4. On the **Zone Options** step, you can specify which DNS servers will be notified of changes to the zone and to which servers it is allowed to perform zone transfers.
+4. In the **Zone Options** step, you can specify which DNS servers will be notified of changes to the zone and to which servers it is allowed to perform zone transfers.

     .. image:: ../../images/zone-flow-options.png
       :width: 65%